dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 Grading of some collaborative team based work will be done based on GitHub pull requests.
 Proper git flow will be introduced early on in the term.

-  - 3 short assignments: 10%
+  - 4 short assignments: 10%
-  - 2 bi-weekly labs:  25%
+  - 4 week-long labs:  20%
-  - Short in-class quizzes:  15%
+  - 4 short in-class quizzes:  16%
   - 1 group presentation and workshop: 10%
   - 1 final project:  30%
-  - Participation:  5%
+  - Participation:  9%
   - Peer mentoring: 5%

 ## Software ##

 We will use open source development tools and frameworks.
-Note: These will work on OS X and Linux.
-For Windows they can also be done on a cloud based IDE (details in short assignment 1).
+Note: These will work out of the box in macOS and Linux, and should work ok with a bit of coercion in Windows (tested in Win10).  (details in short assignment 1)

 ## Honor principle -- Not your standard warning! ##